captbaritone/webamp/README.md

   file.

 * [JuicyDrop](http://cggaurav.github.io/juicydrop/) An HTML5 implementation with
-  less empasis on being true to the skin, but fully featured visualizations.
+  less emphasis on being true to the skin, but fully featured visualizations.
   @cggaurav is keeping it alive on [GitHub](https://github.com/cggaurav/juicydrop)

 * [Spotiamp](http://spotiamp.com/) The folks at Spotify reimplemented Winamp as